Clayton’s Basic Pharmacology for Nurses, 19th Edition

 33. Drugs Used to Treat Nausea and Vomiting

 34. Drugs Used to Treat Constipation and Diarrhea

 Unit 7: Drugs That Affect the Endocrine System

 35. Drugs Used to Treat Diabetes Mellitus

 39. Drugs Used in Obstetrics

 40. Drugs Used in Men’s and Women’s Health

-Michelle Willihnganz, MS, RN, CNE, Samuel L. Gurevitz, PharmD, CGP, Associate Professor, Butler University College of Pharmacy and Health Sciences, Indianapolis, IN and Bruce D. Clayton, BS, PharmD, RPh, Professor of Pharmacy Practice, College of Pharmacy & Health Sciences, Butler University.
+Michelle Willihnganz, MS, RN, CNE, RCTC Nursing Instructor at Rochester Community and Technical College, Rochester, Minnesota, Samuel L. Gurevitz, PharmD, CGP, Associate Professor, Health Science at Butler University, Indianapolis, Indiana and Bruce D. Clayton, BS, PharmD, RPh, Professor of Pharmacy Practice, College of Pharmacy & Health Sciences, Butler University.
 Indianapolis, IN